THE OREGON COMMUNITY ASYLUM NETWORK (OCAN)

 In league with international partners, I write about and conduct qualitative research in communities suffering from economic inequities, health disparities, social injustice and related challenges.
 Projects and partners have been focused on Haiti and, more recently, the Syrian diaspora.

-My primary partnership addressing “wicked” problems in the international arena has been with the Arizona-based Interprofessional Studio for Complexity Thinking (www.intersct.com ).
+My primary partnership addressing “wicked” problems in the international arena has been with the London-based Interprofessional Studio for Complexity Thinking (www.intersct.com ) (Previously based in Arizona.)

 Our joint research paper, A Conversation with Calamity; Shedding light on the plight of Syrian refugees, was published in the Journal of Health and Human Experience in April, 2016, followed by Starting From Zero: An Exploration of Contemporary Issues in Haiti, one year later.
 The Haiti research led to a presentation to the U.N.
 Commission on the Status of Women by my co-authors in March, 2016.